AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 Another thing would be to have the superuser be able to implement CRUD functionality with the Product model also without going onto the admin.

+## Free Sample System

+One of the site's most distinctive features is its dynamic free sample logic, which is designed to reward customer exploration and build loyalty.

+The logic works as follows:
+- If a customer has not yet tried all the teas available on the site, they are offered up to 3 × 5g samples of teas they haven’t yet added to their bag.
+- If a customer *has* added every available tea to their bag (excluding previous samples), they are offered a 20g sample of “Breakfast Blend” instead.
+- The 20g sample is only available under that condition and is automatically removed from the bag if the user later removes one of the teas and no longer qualifies.
+- This logic is recalculated every time the bag is updated or a product is removed, and the system ensures that a user can only claim **one free sample per checkout session**.

+This sample system has been fully tested (see `TESTING.md`) and dynamically adapts to the user's behaviour, offering a tailored experience that also encourages trying new products.

 ### Validation

 Validation can be found in the [VALIDATION.md](VALIDATION.md) file.